Lemon-Juiced/ScalarHorizonsHelper/README.md

 This mod overrides the Silver Ore generation from Roots 4 to disable it.

 ## To Do
-Items for modpack progression.
+- Additional Custom Items and Integration
-Void Crystal Dust recipes
+- Void Crystal Dust Recipes/Integration
+- Auric Crystal and Tiny Auric Crystal
+- Cupric Crystal